laplcebeltrami/BMI768/README.md

 ## Instructor
 Moo K. Chung, mkchung@wisc.edu

-University of Wiconsin-Madison
+University of Wisconsin-Madison

 Office: Medical Science Center 4725, 1300 University Ave

 Office Hours: M/W 10:45am-12:00pm.
-Since MSC is too far from the lecture hall, I will hold the officee hour in the class room after each class.
+Since MSC is too far from the lecture hall, I will hold the office hour in the class room after each class.
 To set up separate Zoom appointments, please email the instructor.